DavidVujic/pythonic-railway/README.md

-What I'm trying to achieve with the example code in this repo, is to use the functional concepts of Railway Oriented Programming, but still keep a Pythonic mindset.
+What I'm trying to achieve with the example code in this repo, is to use the functional concepts of Railway Oriented Programming, but to keep a Pythonic mindset and not go all-in functional.

 ## What's in this repo?
 Turn a single track function, into a two-track Railway by using decorators.